stacklane/docs/🗄/Article/scripting/queries.md

 Article.languages(new Article.Language().value('en'));
 ```

-This will return all `Article`'s with the "en" as one of its `Article.languages`.
+This will return all `Article`'s with "en" as one of its `Article.languages`.
 Because `Article.languages` is an embedded list, it may have other languages besides "en".

 # Unique Value Queries {#unique}